micmac303/cars/README.md

 # cars
 Micah's first python game - move the car to avoid other vehicles

-To run the game simply execute the following command at the command prompt, navigate to feed-the-aliens/main.py
+To run the game simply execute the following command at the command prompt (navigate to cars/main.py)

 python main.py